AAdewunmi/Event-Management-System-Java/README.md

-# Event-Management-System-Java
+# Welcome To Evently ...
+An Event Management Portal!

 1. What is the project?

+    Evently is an Event Management System.

-    Event Management System: It is a Java 11 Web Application for registering events.
+    It is a Web Application for registering events,

+    and it's being built using Java 11 technology.

 2. What is the MVP (Minimal Viable Product)?